Refuse Trucks

 An improper oil level can lead to performance loss and serious damage.

-For an accurate reading, the system must be in a specific resting position before checking.
-The following conditions must be met:
+To obtain a reliable reading, the system must be in a precise rest position before any check.
+Certain conditions must be met:

-Once these conditions are met, the oil level can be checked using sight gauges located on each side of the reservoir.
+Once these conditions are met, the level can be checked using the sight gauges located on each side of the reservoir.

 Before adding hydraulic oil, the following steps must be followed:

-A simple but rigorous procedure helps maintain fluid quality and ensures stable operation.
+A simple but rigorous procedure helps preserve fluid quality and ensures stable operation.

-These indicators should not be ignored.
-Early intervention often prevents more significant repairs.
+These indicators must be taken seriously.
+A quick intervention often helps avoid more significant repairs.

 Maintenance is not limited to scheduled intervals.
-Daily habits make a significant difference.
-A structured hydraulic maintenance program helps:
+Daily habits make all the difference.
+Structured hydraulic system maintenance allows you to:

 At L’Arsenal, we support organizations in implementing maintenance practices tailored to their operational realities.